deic-dk/kubernetes_backend/README.md

 ### Values

-- defaultRestartPolicy: must be a valid pod.spec.restartPolicy, "Always", "Never", "OnFailure", sets the default but will not overwrite if the restartPolicy is explicitly defined in a pod's manifest.
+- defaultRestartPolicy: must be a valid pod.spec.restartPolicy ("Always", "Never", or "OnFailure").
+This sets the default but will not overwrite if the restartPolicy is explicitly defined in a pod's manifest.
 - timeoutCreate: timeout for pod creation, in the format of time.Duration (e.g. "90s" or "1h2m3s").
 If the timeout is reached before the pod reaches Ready state, then the pod and associated resources will be deleted.
-Note that if there is a new version of the docker image, it needs to be pulled within the timeout.
-As long neither the timeout nor Ready state has been reached, watch_create_pod will not get a response.
+Note that if there is a new version of the docker image, it can take some time to pull, which can trigger the timeout the first time a pod is created with the updated image.
+As long as neither the timeout nor Ready state has been reached, watch_create_pod will not get a response.
 - timeoutDelete: timeout to wait for pod deletion before giving up.
 If the timeout is reached, then deletion jobs like cleaning up related resources won't be performed.
 - namespace: the namespace where pods and other resources should be created.
 Needs to match the namespace where the backend's serviceAccount has permissions and where necessary secrets exist.
 - podCacheDir: directory in the backend's local filesystem where podcaches should be stored.
 The directory needs to exist.
 - whitelistManifestRegex: a regex that the yaml_url in a create_pod request must match in order to be used.
 Because users could manually create a request with an arbitrary yaml_url, this should be used to restrict to manifests controlled by the operators.
 - tokenByteLimit: maximum number of bytes that will be copied for tokens.
-It is possible for a user to modify the files from which tokens are copied, and setting this limit prevents a simple type DoS attack by filling up a file with lots of data.
+It is possible for a user to modify the files from which tokens are copied, and setting this limit prevents a simple DoS attack by writing arbitrarily large data to that file.
 - nfsStorageRoot: the path prefix before the user_id that should be used in creating nfs persistent volumes.
 - testingHost: IP address where nfs storage is available for testing.
 Normally, the server gets the silo IP address from the http request, but when testing, the request comes from localhost.
 - localRegistryURL: string to replace "LOCALREGISTRY" in pod.spec.containers[].image of the pod manifest